Guneetgstar/react-xterm-sample/README.md

-# react-xterm
+# react-xterm-sample

-Simple react component for [xterm.js](https://github.com/sourcelair/xterm.js)

-Now the version number is based on XTerm.js version number.
-Easier to see what you are working with
+This is a `react` project and uses simple react component from [react-xterm](https://github.com/farfromrefug/react-xterm/) which is a basic implementation of [xterm.js](https://github.com/xtermjs/xterm.js)